 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

+A burial permit is necessary before a body can be buried.
+(New York Public Health Law § 4142.)
 Most bodies are buried in established cemeteries, but burial on private property may be possible in New York.
 (See the New York State Division of Cemeteries FAQ.)
 Before conducting a home burial, check with the town or county clerk and local health department for any rules you must follow.
 If you do bury a body on private land, you should draw a map of the property showing the burial ground and file it with the property deed so the location will be clear to others in the future.